anypackage/docs/index.md

 ## Installing AnyPackage

-To install AnyPackage you use the built-in PowerShell package manager PowerShellGet.
+To install AnyPackage use the built-in PowerShell package manager PowerShellGet.

 Launch PowerShell and run the following command.